-It’s been the buzz word of the moment for more than a year when it comes to skincare, but what is retinol?
+It’s been the buzz word to know for several years when it comes to skincare, but what is retinol?
 And how can retinols transform your skin?
 As far as anti-ageing products and treatments go, retinol is one of the few ingredients that dermatologists across the board say can make a real impact, as well as having the ability to tackle acne, skin tone and texture.
 But it’s not the easiest ingredient to get to grips with, and there are several things you need to be careful of when you’re introducing retinol into your routine.
 To help you get started, here’s my guide to everything you need to know about retinol skincare…

 THIS POST MAY CONTAIN AFFILIATE LINKS

 What is Retinol?

 Retinol (Vitamin A), in skincare terms, is pretty much the most potent anti-ageing ingredient on the market.
 “Retinol is a derivative of Vitamin A and a proven age-defying skincare ingredient.
 It helps to speed up cell turnover and, in turn, reveal more youthful looking skin,” says Francesco Clark, founder of Clark’s Botanicals.

 “Retin-based (Vitamin A) skincare products are considered the most powerful and worth understanding because of their proven ability to reduce wrinkles, increase blood flow in skin, fight acne, increase cellular turnover, boost collagen and even skin tone,” says Jamie O’Banion, CEO & Founder of BeautyBio.
 They work by exfoliating, to encourage cell turnover, aiding the production of collagen and by fighting free radicals.

 “You can start using a Retinol as early as your teens or twenties, if you have acne.
 And, you can use it beginning in your late 20s to prevent and correct signs of ageing on the skin,” says Francesco.

 Who should avoid it?